Skip to content

 Deleting documents from the Solr index

-In the event that you need to manually remove items from one of the Solr collections you can connect to one of the in the swarm that have curl installed and are within the internal network (such as one of the VuFind containers) and run the following command.
+In the event that you need to manually remove items from one of the Solr collections, you can connect to one of the containers in your stack that have curl installed and are within the internal network (such as one of the VuFind containers) and run the following command.

 # Deletes the document with the id of folio.in00006795294 from the biblio collection